Find the answers to our most asked questions about steel-framed glazing.

-The steel profiles we use are fully thermally broken, to ensure they achieve high levels of insulation when paired with insulated glass units.
-All Uw values are calculated on a project by project basis to offer accurate performance values, however, Uw values from 1.1-1.3W/m2K can be expected when specifying MHB steel systems.
+The steel glazing profiles we use are fully thermally broken, to ensure they achieve high levels of insulation when paired with insulated glass units.
+All Uw values are calculated on a project by project basis to offer accurate performance values, however, Uw values from 1.1-1.3W/m2K can be expected when specifying steel glazing systems.
 As a guide, you can achieve a Uw value of 1.1W/m2K when you use double glazing with Ug value 1.0 W/m2K.

 What’s the difference between applied glazing bars and true glazing bars?

 True glazing bars are part of the steel frame, with the glass panes fitted around them.
 This method of splitting the pane of glass to create smaller panes can result in reduced Uw values but is sometimes preferred for a traditional style.
 Applied glazing bars, also known as adhered glazing bars, are adhered to the glass pane after the glass is fitted to the frame, maintaining one glass pane.
-Where adhered glazing bars are specified, IQ use a dummy spacer bar to ensure the glazing bar looks like it is going all the way through the glass pane.
+Where adhered glazing bars are specified, IQ Glass uses a dummy spacer bar to ensure the glazing bar looks like it is going all the way through the glass pane.